evanwinter/cn/README.md

 # @evanwinter/cn

-Utility function for merging Tailwind class names as popularized by [@shadcn/ui](https://ui.shadcn.com/).
+Utility function for merging Tailwind class names as popularized by [@shadcn/ui](https://ui.shadcn.com/); all credit to them.
+Publishing to NPM for my convenience.

 ### Installation